Some of you know me as the Salesforce Admin, spreadsheet loving, systems thinking author behind this blog.

 Are you in the middle of a SQL course?
 Have you become a Salesforce Ranger on Trailhead, without any work experience?
 Did you complete an Excel training recently?

 Great.
-Add all of those things to the resume, too.
+Add those things to the resume.

-4. Don’t be afraid to think outside the box with your structure
+4. Don’t be afraid to think outside the box

-5. Spend time on your cover letter
+5. Consider the cover letter

 Here’s the thing with cover letters.
 No one wants to write them.
 And in some circles, they genuinely don’t matter.